2023 Team Members

-Prior to the start of the display season the RAF Falcons leave the inclement weather of the UK behind them and head for parachuting locations in California and Arizona to complete the majority of their display parachute training.
+Prior to the start of the display season the RAF Falcons leave the inclement weather of the UK behind them and head for California to complete the majority of their display parachute training.
 On their return to the UK the Team undertake a further period of training adjusting to the UK’s unpredictable weather conditions.

 The aim of the training is to teach the first year team members all aspects of display parachuting and integrate all the RAF Falcon members into a close-knit team, ready for the forthcoming season.
 Although experienced instructors, display parachuting is alien to the new team members, offering them many new challenges.
 The training consists of numerous modules which include various written and practical assessments and the training is both mentally and physically demanding.